Koookiie/fakeparp4/README.md

 It's driven by Python, Redis and MySQL.

 Disclaimer: This code is literal garbage and you shouldn't use any parts of it seriously.
-You have been warned.